 This is important to me because I realize how attached I can be to the way I think about life.
 When I’m really honest with myself, I can see how materialism has taken hold of my mind, and in my heart I know this is such a trap.
 I feel deeply that I am more than my appearance, my identity, my possessions, and my personal history.
 I sense there is something beneath the illusion of the facades, but what is it?
 Through the study of sacred geometry and esoteric symbolism, coupled with a committed spiritual practice, I am finding my own way of expressing the experience of asking these big questions.

 These experiences has lead me to discover that we are all just like a rainbow.
 Beautiful, present, and yet at the same time a figment within the universal mind.
 This is why the rainbow spectrum is a repeated symbol in my latest body of work.
 I use the rainbow as a way to point to the transcendent and the ineffable.

-There is no beginning or end to the rainbow, just like there is no beginning or end to our most essential nature.
-My paintings play with these ideas in subtle ways, they are my own meditations on these questions.
-What I am learning through this process is to appreciate the world in a whole new way, to see the beauty in everyone and everything, regardless of their actions, opinions, identity, or politics.
-I can see firsthand that Everybody is a Rainbow, and its from that knowledge that I try to tread through this world more delicately, with love.
+What I am learning through my practice is to appreciate the world in a whole new way, to see the beauty in everyone and everything, regardless of their actions, opinions, identity, or politics.
+I can see firsthand that Everybody is a Rainbow, and it’s from that knowledge that I try to tread through this world more delicately, with love.
 My art is an extension of that love and I pray it might be of value to some of you out there on your journey.